How dog friendly are we?

 - The park rules are that dogs must be on a lead whilst near all the properties but can go off lead in the upper field next to the coast.
 Otherwise you can let them off for a great run around on the beach!

 - If you’re venturing into the beautiful countryside, then do follow the Countryside Code for dogs.

-- Finally, there is a small charge to cover the extra cleaning required to ensure our properties are maintained at the high standard we try to offer.
-One or two dogs can stay for just £15 per short break, or £25 per stay of five nights or over.
+- There is a small charge to cover the extra cleaning required to ensure our properties are maintained at the high standard we try to offer.
+Up to three dogs can stay, depending on the property, for just £15 per short break, or £25 per stay of five nights or over.
 If you have more than two dogs and wish to stay in Bramble Cottage, please send us an email with a few more details about their breed and sleeping arrangements and we’ll certainly consider your request.